zhulongcheng/platform/TRAIN.md

     > run()
     >

-Now let's look into windowing data into time buckets for processing.
+Now let's look into windowing data into groups for processing.
 The `window` function is just a special kind of grouping operation that changes the table grouping to be aligned with windows.
 At this point you may have noticed that the data has two columns: _start and _stop.
 The convention is that the _start column contains a time value that represents the lower time bound for the row.
 Similarly the _stop column contains a time value that represents the exclusive upper time bound for the row.
-The range function added these columns to the data based on the range you passed it as well as grouping by these columns.
-The result is that by default rows for the same range of time belong in the same table.
-The window function provides a way to change grouping based on time by chaining the _start and _stop columns.
+The window function provides a way to change grouping based on time by updating the _start and _stop columns.

 Let's see an example and let's use a different dataset to change things up a bit.